juxhouse/bela-resources/CodeSynchronization.md

 # Synchronize a Code Repository

-These 3 steps will update your BELA instance with the architecture data from your software project.
+These are the steps to update your BELA instance with the architecture data from your software project.

 If you set them up as a repository action or as an optional step after your main CI/CD pipeline has completed, BELA will always be in sync with your latest code.